The Arcadia 2001 featured joysticks you could unscrew

 The Lost Arcadia

-35 carts are eventually produced for the system, in two different size formats, with names like Tanks A Lot, Baseball, Crazy Gobbler and Space Attack.
+35 carts are eventually produced for the Arcadia 2001, in two different size formats, with names like Tanks A Lot, Baseball, Crazy Gobbler and Space Attack.
 The larger dimensions of the game cartridge format rivals the size of a Sony Betamax videotape.
 Despite these rather gargantuan carts, the Arcadia is considered the first portable videogame system not only for its overall diminutive size, but also for the fact it has the capability to run off any 12V DC power supply, like a car battery.

 Click button to play Space Attack on the Emerson Arcadia 2001

 The Arcadia goes under a number of aliases world-wide; looking at a select few, in Canada it’s known as the Leisure-Vision, Germany the HanimexHMG-2650 and Tele-Fever, Italy the Leonardo, the Swiss refer to it as the suspiciously fonted and titled Intervision, people in the Netherlands play the Ormatu Video Spelcomputer 2001, in Australia it’s the Tempest and in New Zealand it carries the moniker Video Master.
+Electronics company Bandai handles the release of the console in Japan in 1982, labelling it simply as the Arcadia.

 Ormatu Video Spelcomputer 2001, Netherlands version of the Arcadia 2001